· SOUTHEAST ASIA · THAILAND ·

 Spectacular Koh Phi Phi Leh is home to the famous Maya Bay, now a national park and the filming location for ‘The Beach’, the renowned Leonardo Dicaprio movie.
 Longtail boat tours carry tourists over there daily from Phi Phi Don.

 Maya Bay, the main reason for visiting Koh Phi Phi, was closed for several years by the Thai government due to extensive ecosystem damage.
-It’s currently closed again now (until October 2024) to, once again, help it recover and monitor the health of the bay.
+It currently closes during the end of each summer to, once again, help it recover and monitor the health of the bay.

-Along with visiting the legendary Maya Bay, there are hikes around the island, including the most famous ones to Phi Phi Viewpoints 1, 2 and 3.
+Along with visiting the legendary Maya Bay, there are hikes around the Phi Phi Don, including the most famous ones to Phi Phi Viewpoints 1, 2 and 3.
 It is also possible to kayak to various secluded, breathtaking bays, such as Monkey Beach and Nui Beach.

 Many people come to Koh Phi Phi for the night life and it doesn’t disappoint in that respect.
 If that’s your cup of tea, head to the east end of Loh Dalum beach towards Slinky Bar.
 Most of the beach parties happen around there.